MaskingTechnology/jitar/examples/concepts/cors/README.md

 This example demonstrates how to enable CORS.

-The application contains a single procedure that returns the weather forecast.
-The index.html file contains a simple form that calls the procedure and displays the result.
+The application shows a fake weather forecast app.
+The procedure is called by an external client (index.html) using Jitar's RPC API.
+For serving the HTML file we've created a simple web server.
+Because Jitar and the web server both run on a different port, a CORS rule is required to make this work.

 ## Project setup

 **Functions**

-* getWeatherForecast (`src/getWeatherForecase.ts`)
+* getWeatherForecast (`src/getWeatherForecast.ts`)

 **Segments**